 The estimated value of the loss of the structure and contents, in terms of the cost of replacement in like kind and quantity, including: contents damaged by fire, related damages caused by smoke, water and overhaul, however it does not include indirect loss, such as business interruption.

 The University has a zero-tolerance policy regarding sexual assault, including acquaintance rape.
-Campus Safety & Security, along with other departments on campus, provides ongoing educational programs designed to promote awareness of sexual offenses.
+Campus Safety & Security, Title IX office, and other departments on campus provide ongoing educational programs designed to promote awareness of sexual offenses.

 It is the policy of Embry-Riddle that no student or employee may threaten the health and safety of a member of the University community — or any person on University property or at a university-sponsored or supervised activity — through the commission of sexual assault, including acquaintance rape.
 Anyone that has been a victim of a sexual assault should report it immediately to Campus Safety & Security.

-The University provides ongoing educational programs that are designed to promote awareness of sexual offenses.
-Informational brochures and videos are available through the Counseling Center, and special presentations are conducted by the Campus Safety & Security Department, as well as other departments on campus.
+The University provides programs that are designed to promote awareness of sexual offenses.
+Informational brochures and videos are available through the Title IX office, the Counseling Center and other departments on campus.

 The University has established an official Policy and Procedure that includes the following information.